jerrenss/dev-tools/README.md

 # Dev Tools

-A collection of scripts and tools to streamline development workflows and boost productivity.
+A collection of scripts and tools to streamline development workflows and enhance productivity.

 ## Overview